dbrownidau/constitution/CASSA-Constitution.md

 -------------------------
 27.1.
 A freely accessible copy of the Constitution will be permanently published.

 27.2.
-A member or staff may at any reasonable time inspect without charge the books, documents, records and securities of the Association.
+The Association will provide any Assosciation books, documents, records and securities on request by a member or staff within 20 working days, at no charge.

 28. Alterations of Constitution
 -------------------------------
 28.1.
-No alterations, addition or amendment of this Constitution or any Regulations made hereunder shall be made unless and until carried by a resolution at any General Meeting called specifically for the purpose by the majority of at least two thirds of the members voting.
+No alterations, additions or amendments of this Constitution or any Regulations made hereunder shall be made unless and until carried by a resolution at any General Meeting called specifically for the purpose by the majority of at least two thirds of the members voting.

 28.2.
-Notice of any proposed alteration, addition or amendment must be included in the notice of an AGM or EGM which must allow for 15 days’ notice to members.
+A notice containing the alteration, addition or amendment must be sent to members 15 days prior to the General Meeting called for the purpose.

 28.3.
 The rules of an incorporated association bind the association and the members of the association as if they contained an agreement on the part of each member to be bound by and observe all the provisions of the rules; and that agreement were duly executed by each member.